 Sibylline Oracles Book 8.
 The eighth oracle is a composite of two works.
 The first half of the book (lines 1-216) has been described as entirely Christian (Geffcken) or Jewish (Rzach), although it is probably best to see the section as a Christian redaction of a primarily Jewish work, probably under the influence of the book of Revelation (OTP 1:415-416).
 The first half can be dated during the reign of Marcus Aurelius (d.
 180) since line 148 appears to predict Nero’s return in the reign of Aurelius (year 948 of Rome.)
 The second half of the book (217-500) appears Christian, possibly relying on the Christian section of Sibylline Oracles 2 (OTP 1:416).
 Lactantius used the second half of the book extensively, but there is nothing in the section to help fix a date prior to A.D.
 300.

 Sibylline Oracles Book 11-12.
 The last four of the sibylline books form a unit since they are a continuous outline of history.
-The later books appear to have appended to bring the outline of history “up-to-date.”
+The later books appear to have been appended to bring the outline of history “up-to-date.”
 Book eleven may end at the death of Cleopatra, although this is a challenged point (Compendia rerum Iudaicarum, 375-376, OTP 1:431-432).
 A date of the “turn of the era” is the best, but there is no doubt in Collins mind the book comes from Egypt because of the prominence of Cleopatra.
 If books 11 and 12 form a continuous unit, then the date needs to be pushed back to the third century since the book ends with Alexander Severeus (A.D.
 218-235).

 Sibylline Oracles Book 13.
 The beginning of this book appears lost since the history resumes with Gordianus (A.D.
 240-244).
 Since it ends without mentioned the death of Odenath of Palmyra, the book is to be dated “with confidence” to A.D.
 265 (Odenath took the title “king” when Valerian I was captured, Collins OTP 1:458, note d2).
 Like the previous two books, it was likely written from Alexandria, Egypt.
 The book has very little theological content, making a decision on Jewish / Christian authorship impossible.